-You can use your Dependent (Day) Care FSA to pay using before-tax dollars for the cost of child care or elder care that allow you and/or your spouse, if applicable, to work full time.
+You can use your Dependent (Day) Care FSA to pay using before-tax dollars for the cost of child care (for children under the age of 13) or elder care that allow you and/or your spouse, if applicable, to work full time.
 You can also use this FSA if your spouse is a full-time student or incapable of self-care.
 You cannot use the account to pay for dependent health care expenses or expenses incurred solely for your personal enjoyment, convenience or ease.

 You pay your expenses as needed throughout the year, and then file claims for reimbursement through PayFlex.
 Your contributions to the Dependent (Day) Care FSA are available for use as they are deposited from your paycheck throughout the year.